 The petition drive to ban Maine’s traditional forms of hunting bear will start soon.
 So before all the hyperbole and exaggerations start, let’s take a final look at the issue.

 Part 2: Does Maine have too many bears?
-Vachon says hunters aren’t harvesting enough bears, and as hunters are decreasing, the bear population is increasinng.
+Vashon says hunters aren’t harvesting enough bears, and as hunters are decreasing, the bear population is increasing.

 Part 3: If we change how bears are harvested, what would happen to Maine’s hunting season?
 It likely would need to be expanded, Vachon said.